makapich/Big-exam/README.md

-# Python Pro
+# Python Pro Exam

-This is a repository which contains homework projects from Python Pro course by Hillel IT School.
+This repository is a large coursework of the Hillel school